Azure/kubernetes-hackfest/labs/paas/otomi/4_netpols/README.md

 5. Fill in the name `frontend`.

-6. Under `Exposure`, select `Public`.
+6. Under `Exposure ingress`, select `Public`.
 Leave all other settings under exposure default.

 7. Leave all other settings default and click `Submit`.